What To Do RIGHT NOW

 Remember

 - Extortion is a crime.
-You are the victim, not the wrongdoer.
+We are the victims, not the wrongdoers.

 - Shame is their weapon.
 Naming what’s happening takes power back.

 - Help exists.
-Police, victim services, and community organizations are ready to support you.
+Police, victim services, and community organizations are ready to support us.

-- You are not alone.
+- We are not alone.
 This is happening to many people.
 There is no shame in seeking help.

 This page in other languages